konigsbergrob/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+Given the feedback received, the following changes will be implemented:
+1. The device will work not just in the evenings to help users fall asleep, but also in the morning to help users wake up.
+This creates a "whole cycle" and addresses the concerns about when the lamp will raise after the user goes to sleep.
+2. We will introduce an app that allows users to set the bedtime and wake up time.
+Some of the key features include:
+    > Bedtime and wake-up can be dynamically set, even within a single cycle (e.g., it is 9:00pm, a user planned to go to bed at 10:00pm, but now will need to go to bed at 11:00pm.
+The user can go into the app and prolong bedtime an hour, and the device will adjust accordingly).
+    > This will help with the complexity of a user's schedule on a day to day basis.
+    > Calendar integration will be possible (e.g., sync with Outlook calendar) as well.
+    > For the wake-up functionality, there will be a built in "snooze" feature.
+Rather than a user clicking snooze in the morning, this will be proactive.
+So for example, a user will input 7:00 am as a wake-up time, but begin the wake-up process at 6:45am and have a "final wake-up allowed" at 7:15am.
+This is defined as the time interval.
+    > If the user has any other "smart lightbulbs" in the house, this device can sync with those.
+Although they may not have a dimming feature, the app can turn off each of the additional lights across the dimming cycle (and the user can program this sequence).
+So for example, if a user is going to bed in 4 hours, 3 hours beforehand the kitchen light can turn off, 2 hours beforehand the dining room light can shut off, and so on.
+Given the sophistication, it is not reflected in the diagrams below, but we do plan this for future iterations potentially.
+3. The light used in the lamp will have the functionality to include or exclude blue light.
+Therefore, at night time, blue light can be removed (something that has been showed to keep people awake at night).
+4. The light can allow a user to change the hue (e.g., more of a yellow / warm light versus a white / brighter light).
+5. A speaker will be built into the lamp, so that intervals can be announced (rather than the light dimming, for example).
+So the device will audibly project "30 minutes until bedtime," in case the user does not consciously perceive the brightness decrease.
+6. The light will have a feature to blink, specifically for waking up.
+Therefore, if the sound does not wake a user, the blinking light will help do so.

 ### Updated Storyboard

+We've created a new "storyboard" that shows the wake-up functionality of the device, along with its new sound feature.

+As you can see elow, as bedtime neard the light lowers physically, gets less bright, and informs the user of time until bedtime (with lower volume levels).

 ### Updated Device

+The new device can be found below.
+Also included is the sketch of the app we intend users to utilize for the scheduling of their bedtime and wake-up.
+The diagram of the device shows the ability to change hues for the light, the sound functionality included, and the lack of physical controls now on the device.
+The app shows that the user can set a bedtime and wake-up time, a time interval (how long for the bedtime process and how long for the wake-up process), ability to sync calendars.

 ### Updated Video

+This new video showcases a "full cycle" of a user with this device.